coostdocs/codoc/content/en/about/co.md

 int main(int argc, char** argv) {
     flag::init(argc, argv);
-    log::init();

     LOG << FLG_s;
     return 0;
 }
 ```

 The above is a simple example.
-The first two lines of the main function are used to initialize the flag and log libraries.
-Some components in CO use co/flag to define config items and use co/log to print logs.
-Therefore, it is generally necessary to call `flag::init()` and `log::init()` at the beginning of the main function for initialization.
+The first line of the main function is used to parse the command-line flags and the config file.
+Some components in CO use co/flag to define config items.
+Therefore, it is generally necessary to call `flag::init()` at the beginning of the main function for initialization.

 Users can also use the macro `DEF_main` to define the main function: